 }

-To run the local Postman MCP server in Docker, do the following:
+To use the Postman MCP Server in Docker, you can use one of the following methods: